ntnn19/AlphaFold3-GUI/README.md

   - Interactive residue selection and chain sequence viewer
   - Advanced export capabilities for scientific and 3D printing formats
   - Improved PAE matrix visualization and confidence metrics display
+- **Automated Workflow Feature** (New in this fork):
+  - Automatically predict structures at scale on your HPC or locally using Snakemake
+  - Speed up inference by splitting the CPU and GPU parts.
+  - Run multiple inference jobs concurrently, ensuring faster throughput and reduced processing time

 ## Prerequisites

 Before using AFusion, ensure that you have the following:

 1. **🐳 Docker Installed**: Docker is required to run AlphaFold 3.
 Install Docker from the [official website](https://www.docker.com/get-started/).
+2. **🛸 Singularity**: Singularity is required to run AlphaFold 3 via the Automated Workflow.
+Follow the installation instructions provided in the [Singularity GitHub Repository](https://github.com/sylabs/singularity/blob/main/INSTALL.md).

-2. **🧬 AlphaFold 3 Installed**: AFusion requires AlphaFold 3 to be installed and set up on your system.
+3. **🧬 AlphaFold 3 Installed**: AFusion requires AlphaFold 3 to be installed and set up on your system.
 Follow the installation instructions provided in the [AlphaFold 3 GitHub Repository](https://github.com/google-deepmind/alphafold3) to deploy AlphaFold 3. **Or you can run step-by-step GUI by**:

    ```bash
    afusion install